 Healthy eating workshops

-All referred households have the opportunity to participate in healthy eating workshops covering cooking on a budget, cooking skills, nutrition advice, food safety etc. The target was to offer support to 500 people over the 18 month period.
-The workshops are open to all members of the local community.
+All referred households had the opportunity to participate in healthy eating workshops covering cooking on a budget, cooking skills, nutrition advice, food safety etc. The target was to offer support to 500 people over the 18 month period.
+The workshops were open to all members of the local community.

-The workshops are run by a qualified and experienced nutritionist who is employed full-time as part of the NLFA project.
+The workshops were run by a qualified and experienced nutritionist who is employed full-time as part of the NLFA project.

 Food aid coordinator

 NLFA employed a food aid coordinator in its first year, who worked with LCFHP’s network of food wholesalers, producers and suppliers to secure food donations, or significant reductions in buying prices, for NLFA and its food bank partners.
-The co-ordinator’s work is now carried out by LCFHP staff.
+The co-ordinator’s work was then carried out by LCFHP staff.

-NLFA was funded through the Big Lottery ‘Support and Connect’ fund.
-It is now funded through the Scottish Government’s ‘Emergency Food Fund’, until March 2016.
+NLFA was funded through the Big Lottery ‘Support and Connect’ fund and the Scottish Government’s ‘Emergency Food Fund’.

 The initial challenge was to identify and engage with referral partners.
-To date this has mostly been achieved, although further work is required to ensure that the larger agencies are active across all of their localities and levels.
+This was mostly achieved, although further work was required to ensure that the larger agencies are active across all of their localities and levels.
 During November 2013 the main partner agencies were trained on the use of the computerised referral system in a gradual rollout to ensure that warehousing and delivery systems were not overloaded and that existing customers were not affected.

 The target for emergency food packs was around 20 per week (1,500 over 18 months, starting November 2013).
 NLFA decided at an early stage to bring referral partners onto the system gradually to ensure that it was able to meet demand effectively.